gaikwadshantanu12/DartTutorial/README.md

 Step 4 :
 Now, you have downloaded the entire rerepository locally and you can access the code now and may start learning with it.

+# Topics Covered So Far
+Basics of Dart :
+    - Variable, comments, operators, input output statement

+Dart Data Types :
+    - number, integer, string, list, map, set, queue

+Control Flow :
+- if else statement
+    - if else ladder
+    - nested if else
+- different types of loops
+    - basic for loop,
+    - for in loop,
+    - for each loop,
+    - while loop,
+    - do while loop
+- loop control statement
+    - continue
+    - break
+- switch case
+- label